Preparing for JavaFX Application Development

 If you are going to use JavaFX Scene Builder, download and install it as well.

 - Make sure that the JavaFX plugin is enabled.
 (JavaFX support in IntelliJ IDEA in based on the JavaFX plugin.
 This plugin is bundled with the IDE and enabled by default.)
 See To make sure that the JavaFX plugin is enabled.

 - If necessary, specify the path to the JavaFX Scene Builder executable file.
 If you do so, you'll be able to open your FXML files in the Scene Builder right in IntelliJ IDEA.
 See To specify the path to the JavaFX Scene Builder executable file.

 - Create a project for your JavaFX application development.
 Your can create the corresponding project from scratch or, if you already have the source files you want to continue working with, you can create a project by importing the corresponding sources.
-See Creating a project for JavaFX development or Creating a Project by Importing Existing Sources.
+See Creating a project for JavaFX development or Configuring projects.
 See also, Using Scene Builder with IntelliJ IDEA.